 Today, Python 3 is widespread, and the differences between 2 and 3 are very easy to catch up on.
 Learning Python 3 will be a matter of learning a handful of differences in syntax and functionality - the fundamentals are all the same, and adapting your learning from one to the other is relatively simple.
 If you want to learn Python 2 and then add or switch to Python 3, don’t worry, you will be in good company!
 With reading and practice, particularly with developer documentation, you can pick up Python 3 quickly.

-As of August 2018, Codecademy Pro and Pro Intensive material on Python teach Python 3 – this includes the Pro Computer Science and Data Science Paths, as well as Intensives like Programming with Python and Introduction to Data Analysis.
-Codecademy’s older free course, Learn Python, teaches Python 2.x.
+As of October 2019, Codecademy Pro on Python teaches Python 3 – this includes the Pro Computer Science and Data Science Paths and multiple skill paths.
+Paths and include content from the core Python 3 course as well as deeper and broader material on Python to help with the Path outcome (e.g. different instruction with applying Python for data science vs. computer science).
+Codecademy’s older free course, Learn Python 2, teaches Python 2.x.
 Early access to new courses is one of the benefits of being a Pro member, and Codecademy Pro has a free 7 day trial if you want to try before you buy.

 If you’re curious to learn more, here’s Python’s very own documentation on the differences and what’s new in version 3!